oracle/terraform-provider-oci/website/docs/d/bds_bds_instance.html.markdown

 		* `volume_attachment_id` - The OCID of the volume attachment.
 		* `volume_size_in_gbs` - The size of the volume in GBs.
 	* `availability_domain` - The name of the availability domain in which the node is running.
+	* `certificate_configuration_id` - ID of the certificate configuration which is used to generate the certificate for the node.
 	* `display_name` - The name of the node.
 	* `fault_domain` - The name of the fault domain in which the node is running.
 	* `hostname` - The fully-qualified hostname (FQDN) of the node.